-When I travelled to British Columbia along Canada’s beautiful west coast, I wasn’t expecting to plunge nearly 200 feet off a bridge over the Nanaimo River.
+When I set off to British Columbia along Canada’s beautiful west coast, I wasn’t expecting to plunge nearly 200 feet off a bridge over the Nanaimo River.
 It doesn’t sound like a far distance, but when you’re at the top looking down, the bottom looks like nothing but an endless mount of fatal rocks and ice cold stream.

-I had an alternative choice.
+I did have an alternative choice.

 I could have said no, backed away from the edge and returned home without ever challenging myself again.
 But that’s the easy way out and I wasn’t about to take it.
 I shut out the little voice in my head, said yes and took the leap of faith.